scottcapista/springboot-fhir/README.md

-# Java Spring Boot Template with MongoDB Atlas Search
+# Java Spring Boot Template with FHIR on MongoDB

 This project is a template for a java Spring Boot application querying FHIR resources in MongoDB.